gabrielchuv/SE7/Portfolio/UXDesign.md

 ## UX Approach

-We took a pragmatic approach to designing a solution by using elements from systems thinking, design thinking, and lean UX as necessary.
+We took a pragmatic approach to designing a solution by using elements from systems thinking, design thinking, and Lean UX as necessary.
 In this section we outline the rationale behind the choice of these paradigms and the elements that we borrowed from them.
-The actual implementation is covered in the subsequent sections.
+The actual implementation is covered in the other sections.

 * Systems thinking: given the broader socio-environmental issue that we are trying to tackle, we borrowed principles from systems thinking to explore the multidimensional causes and consequences of food wastage.
 This was useful to identify key leverage areas that we could reasonably tackle to maximize our impact on this issue.
 It took the form of a top-down analysis and breakdown of the problem of food wastage which is outlined in the Academic Review and Problem Definition sections within the [Background and Motivation](BackgroundAndMotivation.md) section.